goodluckoguzie/WAD/Node_Express_Tutorial_Week3.markdown

      ```
    - Manually download and place the image in `public/images`.

-**Why this matters**: This HTML page provides the user interface for searching music, with a dropdown for search type, an input field, and a styled table for results.
-The logo enhances the visual appeal.
+**Why this matters**: This HTML page provides the user interface for searching music, with both an artist-specific search and a flexible search type selector.
+The table element ensures results are displayed in a structured format.

 ## Step 8: Create index.mjs
-This JavaScript file uses AJAX with promises to fetch and display search results.
+This JavaScript file uses AJAX with promises to fetch and display search results in a table.

 1. **Create index.mjs**:
    - In `public`, type and press Enter: